Find your forest.

 Why do Sugarmaples always become such good friends?

 Honestly, I’m not sure.
-My mom connected Sugarmaples for fifty years and it still baffles her.
+My mom has been connecting Sugarmaples for fifty years and it still baffles her.

 But that’s OK.
-I don’t have to know why strawberries and cream go so well together.
+I don’t have to know why strawberries, whole milk, and white sugar go so well together.
 I can just enjoy the fact that they do.
-Same deal with peanut butter and banana.
+Same deal with Skippy Super Chunk and Toblerone.

 So what happens now?